LivePersonInc/knowledge-center-archive/_release/January 2020/week-of-january-20th.md

 {: .important}
 The timing and scope of these features or functionalities remain at the sole discretion of LivePerson and are subject to change.

-## [Connection Panel] Connection Panel in LEUI 11.4 New Drop Down
+## [Connection Panel] New drop down when creating a case in LEUI 11.4

 ### Type: New functionality
 It’s now mandatory to state the business impact of the reported issue when creating a new case.

 ![](img/Release-notes-week-of-january-20-1.png)

-## [Connection Panel Service] Cases File Upload - Support excel file extensions
+## [Connection Panel Service] Support excel file extensions in case file uploads

 ### Bug fix
 It is now possible to upload xlsx and xls files to support cases.

-## [Connection Panel Service] Cases File Upload - Support files up to 5 MB
+## [Connection Panel Service] Support files up to 5 MB in cases file uploads
 It is now possible to upload files of sizes up to 5 MB.
 That is the limit that LivePerson officially supports and shows in the UI.
 Prior to this bug fix, the web layer blocked some of these files.

 ## [Automation Integration] Ability to create user type 'Bot'